COW MILK ALLERGY

 The allergenic proteins in cow's milk are generally split into albumins (commonly called whey) and casein.
 In human milk the split is usually 60% whey to 40% casein.
 In cow's milk the split is 20% whey to 80% casein.
-This massive difference in composition is thought to be the cause of what causes IgE allergic reaction to cow's milk, with most people being allergic to casein proteins in the milk.
+This massive difference in composition is thought to be the cause of IgE allergic reaction to cow's milk, with most people being allergic to casein proteins in the milk.

 Cow's Milk Protein Allergy (also called CMPA) is not be confused with lactose intolerance.
 A true allergy is to proteins in a food, lactose intolerance is due to a reaction to sugars in milk.
 Lactose free products should not be used by people with an allergy as they may still contain proteins - always check your labels!

 Cross reactivity is usually caused by the proteins in one food being similarly shaped to those in another food.
 Unusually there is cross reactivity between the seed storage proteins in soya beans and the casein in cows milk.
 This is called non-homologous cross reactivity.
 This is a common anecdote, that babies allergic to cows milk can often not tolerate soya milk either and this would be the reason.